Sacramento Area Hearing Aid Centers (888) 490-0056

-Download Your Free Guide
+Download Your Free GUIDE to HEARING HAPPINESS

-Avoid being a Shopper or a Patient
+AVOID being a SHOPPER or a PATIENT

 There are basically three kinds of people in the market for hearing help.
 They are the product shopper, the passive patient and the informed consumer.

 The product shopper looks at purchasing hearing aids the way they buy a television.
 They think they are simply buying an electronic device and are influenced mostly by the price.
 The shopper can be seduced by the money he may save without realizing he is buying so much more than an electronic device.
 In the May 2005 edition of AARP, Richard Gans, president of the American Academy of Audiology, was quoted saying, “A hearing aid is only as good as the professional who evaluates the patient, chooses the best technology, fits the hearing aids and, perhaps, most importantly, offers training and follow-up.”
 Product shoppers are usually the most unhappy with their purchases so be careful not to approach your hearing healthcare strictly as a shopper.